Former Wisconsin officer cleared in 3 shootings now a deputy

 MILWAUKEE (AP) — A police officer in a Milwaukee suburb who resigned after being involved in his third fatal shooting in five years has been hired as a sheriff’s deputy.

-Waukesha County Sheriff Eric Severson said Tuesday that he hired Joseph Mensah after an extensive review that found his use of force was proper in all three shootings.
+Joseph Mensah was hired in Waukesha County after an extensive review that found his use of force was proper in all three shootings, Sheriff Eric Severson said Tuesday.

-Mensah was cleared in October in the death of 17-year-old Alvin Cole.
+Mensah, then a Wauwatosa police officer, was cleared in October in the death of Alvin Cole, a Black 17-year-old whom Mensah shot Feb.
+2 outside Mayfair Mall in Wauwatosa after police responded to a reported disturbance.
+Milwaukee County District Attorney John Chisholm said evidence showed Cole fled from officers with a stolen handgun, fired a shot and refused commands to drop the gun.

-Mensah was a Wauwatosa police officer when he shot Cole on Feb.
-2 outside Mayfair Mall after police responded to a reported disturbance.
+Cole’s death sparked periodic protests in Wauwatosa, including after the decision not to charge Mensah, who is Black.
+Though Chief Barry Weber said there was no reason to fire him, Mensah resigned a month after Chisholm declined to charge the officer.

 Copyright 2021 The Associated Press.
 All rights reserved.